 In 2004 Brian released Heavy Weather, continuing to mine a rich balladeering vein with songs like Indianola, The Train Wreck At Kiowa Creek, and his remake of Gordon Lightfoot's Wreck Of The Edmund Fitzgerald, which stayed on the top of the XM Satellite Radio playlists for several years.
 Heavy Weather also produced the "sleeper" hit Thunderstorms & Tyler Roses, which remains a popular play in radio markets nationwide.
 Brian's 2006 release, Border Radio, introduced a collection of poetic romps through west Texas and Mexico - although the recording was done in a stationary setting, virtually all of the songwriting and production decisions were made where Brian listens to music the most - out on the highway.
 Border Radio won Brian the honor of XM Satellite Radio's Best In Texas award in 2006.

 In 2009 Brian released his sixth studio album, American Junkyard.
 This collection of songs looks at our nation through the eyes of an aging patriot who sees us at our best, and our worst, all at once.
 American Junkyard was prophetic in that it called attention not only to a distinct change in how Americans consumed artistic media such as music, but a profound shift in popular musical styles and artistry.
 In retrospect, music had gone from being an active facet of American life to a passive one.

-Brian retired from the music business in 2017 to run LOST HIGHWAY MEDIA, a multimedia company providing web design, software development, graphic & typographic design, HDR & aerial photography, and audio/video production.
+Brian retired from the music business in 2017 to run a multimedia company providing web design, software development, graphic & typographic design, HDR & aerial photography, and A/V production.